Frequently Asked Questions

 Technical Details

-No, GitSet.dev does not store or retain any generated content (README files, commit messages, .gitignore files, tags, releases notes, code decommented, or repository assessments) beyond the immediate session.
+No, Gitset.dev does not store or retain any generated content (README files, commit messages, .gitignore files, tags, releases notes, code decommented, or issues) beyond the immediate session.
 Once generated, content must be saved or implemented by the user as it will not be accessible after the session ends.

 The Gitset desktop application provides all the features of the web platform in a convenient standalone application.
 Here's how to install it on different operating systems: